 In Table 6.4 we focus on bfloat16 and fp16 and show the computed harmonic series for all the different rounding modes supported by chop.
 We see significant variation of the result with the rounding mode.
+We declare convergence when two successive computed partial sums are equal.
+With stochastic rounding the computed sum might nevertheless increase if more terms were computed.

 Next, we show the value of being able to control whether or not subnormal numbers are supported.
 We evaluate the sum $\sum{i=1}^{n} 1/(n-i+1)^2$ for $n = 10^2, 10^3, 10^4$ in fp16 arithmetic with and without subnormal numbers, using the chop function.
 As Table 6.5 shows, for $n = 10^3, 10^4$ the sum is larger when subnormal numbers are supported than when they are flushed to zero.
-This is because the terms are summed from smallest to largest, so that the smaller terms can contribute to the sum, even if they are subnormal [21], [22, sec.
+This is because the terms are summed from smallest to largest, so that the smaller terms can contribute to the sum, even if they are subnormal [23], [24, sec.
 4.2].